Skip to main content

 Step 1: Define Your Social Media KPIs

-You can answer this question by looking at your marketing funnel.
-Then think about how social media can help you reach your audience in every part of the funnel.
+Your marketing funnel is a great way to answer this question.
+How can social media help you reach your audience in every part of the funnel?

 The table below summarizes what your social media goals can look like in every part of the marketing funnel and the metrics you can keep track of to measure those goals.